sixem/sixem/README.md

 Привет 👋,

 My name is emy.
-I enjoy coding, exploring new technologies and working on different projects. :sunglasses:
+I enjoy coding, exploring new technologies and working on different projects :sunglasses:

 <details>
   <summary>Technologies I'm using ..</summary>